All About Ophthalmic Medical Technologists

 Is There Going to be Demand for Ophthalmic Medical Technologists?

-In 2016, there was an estimated number of 127,800 jobs in the United States for Ophthalmic Medical Technologist.
+There were about 127,800 jobs for Ophthalmic Medical Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Ophthalmic Medical Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.
+The BLS estimates 11,000 yearly job openings in this field.